The 2026 Infrastructure Identity Survey: State of AI Adoption

 Here's an explanation of the flags used:

-• -s host_ca: specifies the filename of the CA private key that should be used for signing.
+• -s host_ca — This specifies the filename of the CA private key that should be used for signing.

-• -I host.example.com: the certificate's identity — an alphanumeric string that will identify the server.
+• -I host.example.com — This is the certificate's identity: an alphanumeric string that will identify the server.
 I recommend using the server's hostname.
 This value can also be used to revoke a certificate in future if needed.

-• -h: specifies that this certificate will be a host certificate rather than a user certificate.
+• -h — This specifies that this certificate will be a host certificate rather than a user certificate.

-• -n host.example.com: specifies a comma-separated list of principals that the certificate will be valid for authenticating — for host certificates, this is the hostname used to connect to the server.
-If you have DNS set up, you should use the server's FQDN (for example host.example.com) here.
-If not, use the hostname that you will be using in an ~/.ssh/config file to connect to the server.
+• -n host.example.com — This specifies a comma-separated list of principals that the certificate will be valid for authenticating.
+For host certificates, this is the hostname used to connect to the server.
+If you have DNS set up, you should use the server's FQDN (for example, host.example.com) here.
+Otherwise, use the hostname you will be using in the ~/.ssh/config file to connect to the server.

-• -V +52w: specifies the validity period of the certificate, in this case 52 weeks (one year).
-Certificates are valid forever by default — expiry periods for host certificates are highly recommended to encourage the adoption of a process for rotating and replacing certificates when needed.
+• -V +52w — This flag specifies the validity period of the certificate.
+In this case, the period is 52 weeks (one year).
+Remember that certificates are valid forever by default, so expiry periods for host certificates are highly recommended to encourage certificate rotation and replacement when needed.

 HostCertificate /etc/ssh/ssh_host_rsa_key-cert.pub

-You can do this by taking the contents of the host_ca.pub file, adding @cert-authority *.example.com to the beginning, then appending the contents to ~/.ssh/known_hosts:
+You can do this by taking the contents of the host_ca.pub file, adding @cert-authority *.example.com to the beginning, and then appending the contents to ~/.ssh/known_hosts.

 @cert-authority *.example.com ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAACAQDwiOso0Q4W+KKQ4OrZZ1o1X7g3yWcmAJtySILZSwo1GXBKgurV4jmmBN5RsHetl98QiJq64e8oKX1vGR251afalWu0w/iW9jL0isZrPrmDg/p6Cb6yKnreFEaDFocDhoiIcbUiImIWcp9PJXFOK1Lu8afdeKWJA2f6cC4lnAEq4sA/Phg4xfKMQZUFG5sQ/Gj1StjIXi2RYCQBHFDzzNm0Q5uB4hUsAYNqbnaiTI/pRtuknsgl97xK9P+rQiNfBfPQhsGeyJzT6Tup/KKlxarjkMOlFX2MUMaAj/cDrBSzvSrfOwzkqyzYGHzQhST/lWQZr4OddRszGPO4W5bRQzddUG8iC7M6U4llUxrb/H5QOkVyvnx4Dw76MA97tiZItSGzRPblU4S6HMmCVpZTwva4LLmMEEIk1lW5HcbB6AWAc0dFE0KBuusgJp9MlFkt7mZkSqnim8wdQApal+E3p13d0QZSH3b6eB3cbBcbpNmYqnmBFrNSKkEpQ8OwBnFvjjdYB7AXqQqrcqHUqfwkX8B27chDn2dwyWb3AdPMg1+j3wtVrwVqO9caeeQ1310CNHIFhIRTqnp2ECFGCCy+EDSFNZM+JStQoNO5rMOvZmecbp35XH/UJ5IHOkh9wE5TBYIeFRUYoc2jHNAuP2FM4LbEagGtP8L5gSCTXNRM1EX2gQ== host_ca